LarsBehrenberg/tfbs-netlifycms/content/neuigkeiten/corona-massnahmen.md

 So I decided to set up a small website devoted to the Greatest Britons.
 There have been various polls over the years seeking to identify who really is the _greatest_.
 And so this seems like a good way to improve my knowledge.

 That was 10 years ago.
 Since then, I've read books on British history, written, watched documentaries and films, written and read a bit more, designed this website, written a bit more, and found some other authors to help me.

-I hope you like what you see.
-Any comments, constructive criticisms, ideas, corrections etc, please drop us a line at